Hemit99123/stocksavvy-frontend/README.md

 ## Technology 🧑🏽‍💻:
 ### - NextJS:

 NextJS is a framework of ReactJS.
 It provides all the tools nescarry to start development like a router and SSR (rendering static pages on server for better response times).
-It also has amazing SEO capabilities whihc will help make StockSavvy more popular in Search Engine searches like Google or Bing.
+It also has amazing SEO capabilities which will help make StockSavvy more popular in Search Engine searches like Google or Bing.

 ### - TailwindCSS: